My Million Pound Menu is back!

 Imbiba has backed over 100 individual businesses across 16 different brands so far.

-Scott Collins the co-founder and MD of MEATliquor.
+Scott is the co-founder and MD of MEATliquor.

 MEATliquor began as a burger van and combines burgers with alcohol.